Education Loan Takeover: Process, Benefits & Eligibility

 Key Takeaways

-• Education loan takeover (or transfer) lets you move your existing loan to another lender for lower interest rates and better repayment terms.
+• Education loan takeover (or balance transfer) lets you move your existing loan to another lender for lower interest rates and better repayment terms.

 • Even a 1–2% rate cut on large loans can save several lakhs over a 10–15 year tenure and reduce monthly EMIs.